SirPhilip3/Obsidian-Uni/3 anno/A scelta/Algoritmi Avanzati e Distribuiti/SATURATION technique.md

 + **Saturation phase** : Since everyone will send only one message per edge ( except for the *saturated* edge where there will be two messages ) we will have : $$(n-2) +2 = n$$
 + **Notification phase** : Since only the *saturated* nodes will send messages on they's non saturated links each edge will have $1$ passing message except the saturated node : $$n-2$$
 In total : $$2(n-1)+n+(n-2)=4n -4$$
+### With $i$ initiators
+#todo
+sat and notification will not change

+2 number of edges and n-i entities that are not send by the entities that are not initiators
 ## Leader Selection

 In our case the $saturated$ nodes idenitifies a *saturated* arch